tigerfarm/notifyweb/conversations/README.md

 - [servicesConversationParticipantsList.js](servicesConversationParticipantsList.js) : list all participant for a conversation.

 --------------------------------------------------------------------------------
-# Twilio Conversations Notification Web Application Implementation
+# Web Application Implementation

-These are the steps to set up, configure, and run a sample Twilio Notify notification web application.
+These are the steps to set up, configure, and run a sample web application where the client, that runs in a browser, can receive Twilio Conversations notifications.
-Once running, you can use a command line program to send notifications to the browser that is running the web notification application.

-Receiving a notification in the browser application:
+Client running in the browser:

 <img src="../conversationsWeb.jpg" width="600"/>